 This is the first contact with our professionals for all patients.
 During this 1 hour and a half session, our clinical neuropsychologists will determine if you are a viable candidate for neurofeedback therapy.
-They can also suggest other possible treatments or even a combination of several treatments.
-If neurofeedback is not the best-suited approach for you, a report describing your clinical profile as well as personalized recommendations will be provided to you.
+They can also suggest other possible treatments, or even a combination of several treatments.
+If neurofeedback is not the best-suited approach for you, a report describing your clinical profile, as well as personalized recommendations, will be provided for you.
 If we believe that neurofeedback should be considered, no report will be given at this stage.
-The professional will discuss with you the details of the therapy that you will undergo, and will hand you a consent form that will state those details as well as all other administrative information (i.e. fees, the number of sessions, patient’s rights) related to the whole therapy process.
+The professional will discuss with you the details of the therapy that you will undergo, and will hand you a consent form that will state those details, as well as all the other administrative information (i.e. fees, the number of sessions, patient’s rights) related to the whole therapy process.
 In addition, an appointment for a complete evaluation will be scheduled.
-Keep in mind that during this session, you will also have the opportunity to ask the neuropsychologist any additional questions you may have concerning your disorder or the suggested therapies.
+Keep in mind that during this session, you will also have the opportunity to ask the neuropsychologist any additional questions you may have concerning your disorder, or the suggested therapies.

 2. Full evaluation: Testing and Brainmapping

 When neurofeedback is considered appropriate for you, a complete evaluation will be scheduled.
-It will last approximately 2 hours and it will include neuropsychological testing as well as brain mapping using quantitative electroencephalogram (QEEG).
+It will last approximately 2 hours and it will include neuropsychological testing, as well as brain mapping using a quantitative electroencephalogram (QEEG).
 It must take place in the morning and is preferably done without any stimulants.
 Accordingly, any substance with stimulating effect (such as caffeine or energy drinks) is better discontinued 5 days prior to testing.
-If you or your child are taking psychostimulants (such as Ritalin, Concerta, Dexedrine, or Adderal), testing can be done in the morning before the first dose intake.
+If you, or your child, are taking psychostimulants (such as Ritalin, Concerta, Dexedrine, or Adderal), testing can be done in the morning before the first dose is taken.
 Also, in order to get a better electrode adherence, we strongly recommend washing and drying the hair less than 12 hours before the evaluation (please refer to our downloadable documents for more information).
-After this session, another one-hour session will be scheduled, during which a detailed written report will be provided to you.
+After this session, another one-hour session will be scheduled, during which a detailed written report will be provided for you.
 All results, as well as a personalized therapy plan, will be discussed at this stage.

-Neuropsychological assessment involves the investigation of various aspects of function including intellectual, emotional, perceptual, sensory, strength, and coordination with consideration towards the integrity of brain function.
-Detailed interview, review of medical and educational records, and the use of published standardized psychological tests are the most commonly used methods used in this type of assessment.
+Neuropsychological assessment involves the investigation of various aspects of function, including intellectual, emotional, perceptual, sensory, strength, and coordination, with consideration towards the integrity of brain function.
+A detailed interview, review of medical and educational records, and the use of published standardized psychological tests are the most commonly used methods used in this type of assessment.

-Neuropsychological assessment is used for diagnostic purposes (learning disabilities, concussions and more severe brain injury, developmental disabilities, loss of mental efficiency with aging, dementia, posttraumatic stress disorder, and emotional problems), to characterize change following compromise of brain function and to determine return to play in sports as well as mental efficiency in relation to careers.
+Neuropsychological assessment is used for diagnostic purposes (learning disabilities, concussions and more severe brain injury, developmental disabilities, loss of mental efficiency with aging, dementia, post-traumatic stress disorder, and emotional problems), to characterize change following the compromise of brain function and to determine return to play in sports, as well as mental efficiency in relation to careers.

 4. Psychophysiological Stress Profiling (PSP)

-The Biofeedback assessment is used worldwide to quantify the working relationship between the body and the brain at rest, under stress and during recovery.
-Reacting to events in a stressful manner or failing to return to baseline after the event is associated with medical and psychological disorders as well as decreased performance in personal and professional activities.
+Biofeedback assessment is used worldwide to quantify the working relationship between the body and the brain at rest, under stress and during recovery.
+Reacting to events in a stressful manner, or failing to return to baseline after the event, is associated with medical and psychological disorders, as well as decreased performance in personal and professional activities.
 When stressed, the body is pre-programmed to fight, flee, or freeze.
 The heart races, blood is sent to important areas of the body to help mobilize energy for movement and the brain becomes busy.
-Stresses can be positive (win an award, enjoy another person, etc.) or it can be negative.
-These responses are adaptive, unless it is a severe shock, or cumulative small stressors across time (e.g. often irritability with work, arguments with others, anxiety over upcoming events, etc.) and they then become
+Stress can be positive (win an award, enjoy another person, etc.) or it can be negative.
+These responses are adaptive, unless it is severe shock, or cumulative, some small stress factors across time (e.g. often with work-related irritability, arguments with others or anxiety over upcoming events, etc.) can become both

-By looking at the physiological activity at rest, in response to stressors and in recovery, in addition to clients’ comments about their past and current functioning, this type of assessment allows us to:
+By looking at the physiological activity at rest, in response to stress inducers, and in recovery, in addition to clients’ comments about their past and current functioning, this type of assessment allows us to:

-• Compare clients to a database of profiles of individuals in good psychophysiological health;
+• Compare clients with a database of profiles of individuals in good psychophysiological health;

 • Find atypical patterns that may cause problems;